-Is watching a flying kite one of your hobbies?
+Is watching a flying kite one of your pleasures in life?
 Seeing your own creation up there definitely adds a new dimension to the experience.
-Read on for all sorts of kite flying stories plus of course plenty of photos and some short videos.
+Read on for all sorts of kite-flying stories plus, of course, plenty of photos and some short videos.

-Some of these are full-length pages complete with a photo and video of the kite that I flew on the day.
-Other pages are compilations of my shorter-format blog posts for a particular type of kite.
+Some of these reports are full-length pages complete with a photo and video of the kite that I flew on the day.
+Other pages are compilations of my short-format blog posts for a particular type of kite.

 You just never know what random incident might happen while a kite is up.
-Nothing earth-shattering generally, but often enough to make the flier - or a number of the by-standers - crack a smile!
+Nothing earth-shattering generally, but it's often enough to make the flier—or a number of the bystanders—crack a smile!

 I've had the occasional tape failure in warm weather, which sends the kite gracefully out of control all the way to the ground.

-These next 4 links are to pages which bring together several Flight Report posts which fit a theme.
+These next four links are to pages that bring together several flight-report posts which fit a theme.
 Which type of kite flier are you?
-Select the category that seems to fit best :-) ...
+Select the category that seems to fit best. :-)

-Doing Flight Reports is my preferred method of keeping a record of my flights.
-However, it could be worth your while to keep a Kite Log Book.
+Doing flight reports was my preferred method of keeping a record of my flights.
+However, it could be worth your while to keep a kite logbook.
 Check it out!

 In addition, there are a few which don't neatly slot into any of the above categories.

-Further down there's some photos of a flying kite in the various sizes, along with some general information about them.
+Further down there are some photos of a flying kite in the various sizes along with some general information about them.

 Light Air